-- Add half the mixture to a 1 gallon Ziploc, add the tenderloin, remove as much air as possible.
+- Add half the marinade to a 1-gallon Ziploc, add the tenderloin, and remove as much air as possible.
 Seal and refrigerate for 1 to 3 hours.
 But up to 24 hours is fine.
 Refrigerate the second half of the marinade mixture for later.

-- Remove the tenderloin from refrigerator and allow to rest at room temp for 30 minutes.
-Clean and oil grates.
-Preheat grill to a surface temperature of about 450.
-That is medium on my grill which is hot.
-Most grills it will be medium-high.
+- Remove the tenderloin from the refrigerator and allow it to rest at room temp for 30 minutes—clean and oil grill grates.
+Preheat the grill to a surface temperature of about 450°.
+On most grills will be medium-high.

 - Place over direct heat.
 Cook with a closed lid.
-Rotate the tenderloin 1/3 every 5 minutes for about 20-25 minutes until an internal temperature of 140.
-Please never cook by time alone.
-Use an instant-read thermometer, please.
+Rotate the tenderloin ⅓ every 5 minutes for about 20-25 minutes until an internal temperature of 140°.
+Please never cook on time alone.
+Use an instant-read thermometer.

 - Make an aluminum foil "boat."
-Add reserved marinade to the foil boat and moved tenderloin to the boat.
-Seal the foil tightly and allow to rest at room temperature for 10 minutes.
-FYI, I checked the temp at this point, and it was 151.
+Add reserved marinade and grilled tenderloin to the foil boat and seal the foil tightly for 10 minutes.

-- The originally recommended 1/4 cup of honey is way too sweet.
-I suggest using half that (2 tablespoons) and I also prefer brown sugar in this recipe.
+- The originally recommended ¼ cup of honey is too sweet.
+I suggest using half that (2 tablespoons), and I also prefer brown sugar in this recipe.
 For 1 tablespoon of honey, use 4 teaspoons of brown sugar.

 - Marinade time is 1-3 hours, but up to 24 is fine.
 As little as 30 minutes will get fairly good results.